Lectures on LHC Physics: Higgs physics

+The couplings of the scalar Higgs boson are completely determined by the masses of the particles it is coupling to.
+This includes the unwanted correction $\Delta \rho$ to the $Z$ mass.

 Apart from problems arising when we ask for higher precision and quantum corrections, the effective sigma model clearly breaks down at large enough energies which can excite the fluctuations of the sigma field and for example produce a Higgs boson.
 This is the \underline{job of the LHC}, which is designed and built to take us into an energy range where we can observe the structure of electroweak symmetry breaking beyond the effective theory and the Goldstone modes.
+The observation of a light and narrow Higgs resonance roughly compatible with its Standard Model definition in Eq.\eqref{eq:higgs_define} is only a first step into this direction.